 Believers are also called sons of God by virtue of their adoption, yet Yeshua is the only begotten Son in the sense that He has a unique relationship that’s not true of angels or believers.

-The next time He was publicly declared the Son of God was at His mikveh or baptism (Mk.
+The next time He was publicly declared the Son of God was at His mikveh (Mk.
 1:11).
-A third time was at His transfiguration (Lk.
+Where John the immerser confirms what Malachi prophesied.
+And A third time was at His transfiguration (Lk.
 9:35).
-Paul, as we pointed out in Romans 1:4 declared it also, by virtue of His Resurrection when He was declared to be the unique Son of God.

-This is part of the Davidic Covenant spoken by God to King David, that from him would come the Messiah.
-Not only was He declared the Son of God, but He continues in that position forever.
+This is part of the Davidic Covenant given to King David, declaring that from one of David’s sons would come the Messiah.

-This establishes Messiah Jesus as the fulfillment of the Davidic covenant.
-The key promise of the Davidic Covenant is that the God-Man descended from David is destined to rule over a redeemed and restored Israel.
+The key promise of the Davidic Covenant is that the God-Man descended from David is destined to rule over a redeemed and restored Israel from Jerusalem on David’s throne as Isaiah prophesied: Is.
+9:6–7

 For a child will be born to us, a son will be given to us; And the government will rest on His shoulders; And His name will be called Wonderful Counselor, Mighty God, Eternal Father, Prince of Peace.
 There will be no end to the increase of His government or of peace, On the throne of David and over his kingdom, to establish it and uphold it with justice and righteousness from then on and forevermore.

-And as Jeremiah prophesied in Jer.
+Jer.
 23:5–6 Behold, the days are coming,” declares the LORD, “When I will raise up for David a righteous Branch; And He will reign as king and act wisely and do justice and righteousness in the land.
 “In His days Judah will be saved, And Israel will dwell securely; And this is His name by which He will be called, ‘The LORD our righteousness.’

-Since angels will worship the Son at His Second Coming, they are inferior to the Son who is being worshipped.
 In verse 7, the fourth quotation is from Psalm 104:4, WHO MAKES HIS ANGELS WINDS, AND HIS MINISTERS A FLAME OF FIRE.”

-The Greek word used for servants is a word that means “religious devotion.”
-They are His servants in the sense of being devoted to Him; angels were created to serve the Son faithfully.
+”The Greek word used for ministers/servants is a word that means “religious devotion.”
+The angels were created to serve the Son faithfully.

-The fifth quotation, in verses 8–9, is from Psalm 45:7–8 YOUR THRONE, O GOD, IS FOREVER AND EVER, AND THE RIGHTEOUS SCEPTER IS THE SCEPTER OF HIS KINGDOM.
+The fifth quotation, in verses 8–9, is from Psalm 45:7–8 YOUR THRONE, O GOD, IS FOREVER AND EVER,AND THE RIGHTEOUS SCEPTER IS THE SCEPTER OF HIS KINGDOM.
 “YOU HAVE LOVED RIGHTEOUSNESS AND HATED LAWLESSNESS; THEREFORE GOD, YOUR GOD, HAS ANOINTED YOU WITH THE OIL OF GLADNESS ABOVE YOUR COMPANIONS.”

 - The Son is destined to have an eternal throne and kingdom.

-- The Son is exalted above all.
+- The Son is exalted above all His companions.

 In verses 10–12, the writer quotes a sixth passage: Psalm 102:25–27.
 YOU, LORD, IN THE BEGINNING LAID THE FOUNDATION OF THE EARTH, AND THE HEAVENS ARE THE WORKS OF YOUR HANDS; THEY WILL PERISH, BUT YOU REMAIN; AND THEY ALL WILL BECOME OLD LIKE A GARMENT,